Featured Image is a self portrait by Takashi Murakami “Self-Portrait of the Distressed Artist” 2009 (photo: Achim Hepp)

 On the warm summer’s day that we all had waited two years for, you didn’t even smile.
 Instead you stood facing me with eyes averted – tired slumping shoulders and clasped hands, broken.
 The wind passed between us like whispers.
 The sun shone between us like yearning.

 Project Suspend aims to challenge artists to suspend their social filters, and then from a position of disorientation, to create.
 In other words, the project seeks and will try to encourage artists to create works in areas they are uninformed and unfamiliar with (ex. a straight person writing a poem about being gay, a person in a position of power depicting oppressed, a man singing about what it means to be woman).

 We are not interested in works that are researched and informed by consulting others.
 Instead, we would like new imaginings of the subjects, focus of the works.
-Unlike many other spaces this is a non-PC space, but we do ask that all works accompany an explanation.
-Deep self-reflection and analysis of one’s own work is required.
+Unlike many other spaces, this is a non-PC space, but we do ask that all works accompany an explanation.
+Deep self-reflection and analysis of one’s own work are required.
 If that condition doesn’t seem to be met, we will not accept a piece that could be considered to be offensive.